alanazinkin/SpotiSearch/README.md

 ### Evaluation
 #### Song Search
-1. During training, we were able to achieve an error rate of 63.65% on our test set
+1. During training, we were able to achieve a MSE error rate of 63.65% on our test set.
+Although this error rate is relatively high, it makes sense given that we're trying to predict Spotify features from text, which may not exactly align.
+With more data, we would be able to train on more examples and likely achieve better results.
+In an ideal world, every song has its own review, and we can train on the entire database of songs in Spotify, but this would be extremely resource expensive.
+Thus, we used the data available to us, combining various datasets and leveraging LLM calls to augment our data as much as possible.
 2. Although it is challenging to evaluate the recall or precision of the generative search model, the songs returned for a variety of queries tend to align with the prompt.
 Although the search mechanism does not perform perfectly when the prompt is out of distribution, many prompts tend to produce plausible search results.

 **For example:**